jvalue/jayvee/rfc/0001-cell-ranges.md

 ### Cell ranges in layouts

 A cell range consists of a cell selector and a name for the range.
-The syntax of the selector follows the pattern `from:to` where from and to refer to a particular cell.
+The syntax of the selector follows the pattern `from:to` where `from` and `to` refer to a particular cell.
 A particular cell is selected via its column and its row in the sheet.
+The `*` character can be used to denote the last column or row.
 The name of a range can later be used for referring to the cells in that cell range.

 There are also syntactic sugar versions for common selections (i.e. selecting an entire row / column or a particular cell).